 My supplier says that his products are notified but they are not on the MHRA’s website yet, can I sell them?

-No, the MHRA issued guidance in July to clarify this.
+No, the MHRA issued guidance to clarify this.

 What was the MHRA guidance?

 Supply of New Products from 1 January 2021: To supply new E-cigarette products in Great Britain (England, Scotland and Wales) and Northern Ireland you must notify your products via the appropriate notification system for each region.
 To supply a product to Great Britain you are required to notify using the MHRA submission portal.
 To supply a product to Northern Ireland you will continue to use EU-CEG.

 Once you have successfully submitted your notifications, they will be reviewed for compliance by the MHRA.
 Once your product notification has been published you will be able to legally supply the goods in the region for which they have been notified.

 Sidebottom warned that the time spent checking products is worth the effort.
 “I am aware that this seems like a laborious process to check if your products are legal.
 This is simplified by asking your supplier for evidence that the products they are selling you are listed.
 Ask for the ECID, the MHRA invoice and proof of payment, then look them up.”